dalapatisougata/WeatherInformationApp/README.md

-Basic Overview
+Basic Overview :

-This one is a weather information app using Command Line Tool. which will take user input as City and gives the weather related information.
+This one is a weather information app using Command Line Tool which will take user input as City and gives the weather related information.

 Steps to run the application :